-- Children take part in a 30-minute daily Guided Reading session, focusing on developing their Oracy and Comprehension skills.
+- Children take part in a 30-minute daily Guided Reading session, focusing on developing their Oracy, Fluency and Comprehension skills.

-- Children are heard reading individually at least once a week if they have not developed fluency (above Lime book band).
+- Children are heard reading individually at least once a week if they have not developed fluency (Lime book band).
 Every child will be read with at least once every other week if they are reading books higher than the Lime book band.